 Wrap them up small for a bite-sized appetizer or snack or stuff a large leaf to the brim for a great portable lunch; no fork and knife required!

-A fresh raw and paleo take on falafel wraps filled with chopped tomatoes and cucumbers, wrapped in a collard leaf and drizzled with a parsley tahini sauce.
+This fresh take on a falafel wrap is filled with chopped tomatoes and cucumbers, wrapped in a collard leaf and drizzled with a parsley tahini sauce.

 Ingredients